loganstranglen/Cool-Bikes-Software-Assurance-CYBR8420-850/SSE_Code-Analysis.md

 ### Cardea Mobile Secondary Verifier Agent (Cole)

 The first CWE associated with the Cardea Mobile Secondary Verifier Agent is CWE-250, Execution with Unnecessary Privileges, in [line 5 of the AndroidManifest.xml](https://sonarcloud.io/project/security_hotspots?id=hydra1114_cardea-mobile-secondary-verifier-agent&file=android%2Fapp%2Fsrc%2Fmain%2FAndroidManifest.xml&fileUuid=AYwTawN1GsAc-SEPvuSg&tab=code) file.
 This is specifically about the repository's requirements of permissions to access the camera.
-The verifier app does not use the camera as part of its verification process and so the access is unnecessary and may be taken advantage of.
-This could be a considered a low-level risk as it is a privacy concern, but doesn't give direct access to personal information or higher permissions.
+The verifier app does not use the camera as part of its verification process so the access is unnecessary and may be taken advantage of.
+This could be considered a low-level risk as it is a privacy concern, but doesn't give direct access to personal information or higher permissions.
 We were not originally looking into unexpected permissions as a security risk in our scenarios, so in this case the automated tool helped identify issues we hadn't thought of.

 The second CWE detected was CWE-1333, Inefficient Regular Expression Complexity, in [line 159 of components/Registration/BusinessInfo/index.js](https://sonarcloud.io/project/security_hotspots?id=hydra1114_cardea-mobile-secondary-verifier-agent&file=components%2FRegistration%2FBusinessInfo%2Findex.js&fileUuid=AYwTawN1GsAc-SEPvuRq).
 This CWE would result in a Denial of Servce attack if taken advantage of.
 However, the context of this flaw is validating the user's phone number.
 Because of this, the only user being denied service would be the user typing in the phone number, so no security related risk is relavent.
 Potential inefficiencies leading to DoS attacks is something that we hadn't thought of when evaluating risks in our usage scenarios.